 When I left corporate life, the glass in the ceiling suppressing the advancement of women to the C-suite was beginning to show cracks.
-That was two decades ago.
 Today, there’s a venerable list of female executives who have shattered that glass and gone on to illustrious careers as successful CEOs.
 One might think the likes of Melissa Mayer (Yahoo!), Laura Sen (BJ’s Wholesale Club), Ellen Kullman (DuPont), and Indra K. Nooyi (Pepsi) would inspire more and more women to seek greater responsibility in the corporate world.
 Not necessarily so.

 Women are ditching upper-management positions and bailing out before breaking through the glass ceiling.
 This raises several questions for corporations, the most important being the impact this emerging trend will have on future performance.
 Fewer women aspiring to the C-suite isn’t the problem; it is the symptom of the problem.
 The problem is outdated, entrenched male-oriented cultures that refuse to recognize or promote the value of diversity in corporate leadership.
 Flourishing 21st century corporations embrace the notion that Culture Is the Strategy.
 These organizations are the ones enjoying unique human capital advantages that emanate from diversity at the top.